GunioRobot/open-meta-tags/README.markdown

 **4.** Use Open Meta Tags in your view using the `single_meta_tags` method:

+    # Example: single.html.haml
     - content_for :head do
       = single_meta_tags :title => 'Day & Age', :type => 'music', :description => 'Day & Age is the third studio album by American rock band The Killers, released on November 24, 2008 in the UK, Canada and the US.'

+**5.** Use Open Meta Tags in your view using the `global_meta_tags` method:

+    # Example: application.html.haml
+    = global_meta_tags :title => 'The Killers', :type => 'music', :description => 'The Killers are an American Indie band from Las Vegas, Nevada, which formed in 2002.
+The band consists of Brandon Flowers (vocals, keyboards), Dave Keuning (guitar, backing vocals), Mark Stoermer (bass guitar, backing vocals) and Ronnie Vannucci Jr. (drums, percussion).'

 ## Options